rssfrncs/TodoAppExample/README.md

   - You'll notice in the state design a neat trick which allows you to define a string union from an actual array of strings.
 I really like using string unions and avoid enums like the plague.

-* I used Redux mainly because even in simple apps you're often surprised by the amount of shared state.
-Really it probably would have been faster and smaller to use React.useReducer and context in a similar fashion.
+* I selected Redux mainly for it's middleware ability.
+I was able to integrate redux-persist middleware to provide persistence (localStorage) to the application with just a few lines of configuration code.
+However, I also prefer to model my state with reducers as I find that it leads to  code that is easier to understand and modify - there is an argument that reducers along with actions add boilerplate but I'd counter argue that you shouldn't trade brevity for clarity!

   - I'd say the actions (the few there are) are "okay" in terms of action hygeine.
 In a larger more complicated app, I like to treat my actions as events as much as possible (you can't avoid data fetching setters) as I believe this reduces boilerplate and works well with something like redux-saga for orchestrating side-effects.

-* If this was a "real" application and I was expecting large datasets I would definitely make use of virtual lists to ensure I am rendering the minimal amount of DOM nodes possible.
+* If I was expecting large datasets I would make use of virtual lists to ensure that I am rendering the minimal amount of DOM nodes possible.

-* Also I would memoize any of complex functions to ensure they are not run excessively when producing the same value as the previous run.
+* I would also memoize any complex functions to ensure that they are not excessively run when producing the same value as the previous run.

-* In terms of styling I would have preferred to have used something like styled-components or maybe even try out Emotion and it's CSS prop (not sure how it works with TypeScript mind), but for speed I went with css-in-js using the style attribute.
-Although I did at least extract some common values to a constant.
+* For styling if I was expecting collaborators I would probably have gone withstyled-components or maybe even experiement with Emotion and it's CSS prop (not sure how it works with TypeScript mind).
+However, for speed of development I simply went with inline styles using the style attribute.
+Although I made sure to at least extract some common values to a constant.

-* File structure is minimal.
-Personally I don't shy away from large files so long as everything is related, which in the case of this tiny app it is!
-In a "real" app with potential routing I would look at what components could be re-used and attempt to make them generic and extract.
+* File structure is rather minimal.
+Although I am not one to shy away from larger files so long as everything is related, there just aren't too many comp!
+In a "real" more complex application, or in an environment where components are shared across projects I would look at what components could be made generic and extract them into a shared directory for re-use.